-Let us first see what type of information is generated on the project –
+Let us first see what type of data is generated on the project –

-- Project status related – status reports on cost, schedule, scope, quality and so on
+- Project baseline figures – status reports on cost, schedule, scope and so on

 - Quality related – metrics, measurements, test results